Customer Support Services

 CONTRAINDICATIONS

-Diseases associated with photosensitivity include lupus erythematosus, porphyria cutanea tarda, erythropoietic protoporphyria, variegate porphyria, xeroderma pigmentosum, and albinism.
+• Patients possessing a specific history of a light-sensitive disease state, including lupus erythematosus, porphyria cutanea tarda, erythropoietic protoporphyria, variegate porphyria, xeroderma pigmentosum, and albinism

-Patients should not receive UVADEX if they have any contraindications to the photopheresis procedure.
+• Patients that have contraindications to the photopheresis procedure

 WARNINGS AND PRECAUTIONS